XCaminhante/LiScript/README.md

 # LiScript
-LiScript replaces JavaScript's syntax by lisp's powerful S-expressions ~~and macro system~~.
+LiScript replaces JavaScript's syntax by lisp's powerful S-expressions and macro system.

 #### Using the compiler
 I've implemented a reader interface system, that permits the compiler to operate uniformly over any type of input.